4-storey building collapses in Delhi's Shastri Nagar, no casualty | Law-Order

 - India

-A four-storey building collapsed in north Delhi's Shastri Nagar on Monday, police said.
+A four-storey building collapsed in north Delhi's Shastri Nagar on Monday but no casualty was reported, police said.

+Deputy Commissioner of Police (North) Sagar Singh Kalsi said the building's owner Balraj Arora had got it vacated in May after cracks were noticed on it.

+According to Municipal Corporation of Delhi (MCD) officials, the building tilted by four to five inches about six months ago following which it was declared dangerous and vacated.
+But the owner approached a court against the MCD orders.

+The court directed that a report be prepared by an independent structural engineer.
+The next date of hearing is December 14, 2022, and February 14, 2023, in two courts.

-''No injury or casualties were reported since the building was empty,'' a senior police officer said, adding that the incident was reported around 8:45 am.
+''No injury or casualty was reported since the building was empty,'' a senior police officer said, adding the incident was reported around 8:45 am.

-Deputy Commissioner of Police (North) Sagar Singh Kalsi said the building's owner Balraj Arora got it vacated in May after it developed cracks.
-The matter was brought to the knowledge of the municipal agency.

 The site was inspected by the MCD, he said.